pluginsandsnippets/wordpress-plugin-template-boilerplate/README.md

 # Credits

-The WordPress Plugin Boilerplate was started in 2022 under the Company [Plugins & Snippets](https://www.pluginsandsnippets.com).
+The WordPress Plugin Boilerplate Template was developed from 2018 - 2022 by the team of [Plugins & Snippets](https://www.pluginsandsnippets.com).

-The current version of the Boilerplate was developed in conjunction by [Dilip Sakariya](https://github.com/dilipsakariya), [Napoleao Wingert](https://github.com/napoleaowingert) and [Siawa Ahmed](https://github.com/siawaahmed).
+The following people contributed to the plugin [Dilip Sakariya](https://github.com/dilipsakariya), [Napoleao Wingert](https://github.com/napoleaowingert) and [Siawa Ahmed](https://github.com/siawaahmed).

 ## Documentation, FAQs, and More

-If you’re interested in writing any documentation or creating tutorials please [let us know](https://www.pluginsandsnippets.com/contact/).
+Please feel free to reach out to our team for feedback, comments or suggestions about any additonal feature you like to see included [contact us](https://www.pluginsandsnippets.com/contact/).

-Also, kindly follow this repository by watching and marking as starred for future reference.
+If you like this repository, please mark it to be watched and add a star so that you will be notified of any future update.